-Furthermore, who you are providing the training for (such as for a company) or if you have organised this independently, will need to be factored into the solution.
+Furthermore, who you are providing the training for (such as for a company) or if you have organized this independently, will need to be factored into the solution.

 If several extra people turn up, then it can be worth talking with the training coordinator if they are available to discuss the situation.

-If this is a training session you have organised individually, this is the value of having a sign in sheet and keep a clear record of sign-ups.
+If this is a training session you have organized individually, this is the value of having a sign-in sheet and keep a clear record of sign-ups.